Getting slow server response times on GoDaddy?

-Disclaimer: Godaddy is known for being cheap (not fast) which is reflected in your server response times.
+Disclaimer: GoDaddy is known for being cheap (not fast) which is reflected in your server response times.
 WordPress Hosting Facebook Group to see what real, unbiased people are saying.
-Most people with a serious (eg. business) website are using SiteGround, Cloudways, Kinsta, or WP Engine.
-I use SiteGround who was the #1 host in 25+ Facebook polls and have 200ms response times, 100% GTmetrix scores, and a .4s load times in Pingdom.
-As you grow, you need better hosting, and Godaddy isn’t it.
-Do your research and consider someone else.
+Most people with a serious (eg. business) website are using Cloudways who is also who I use and were rated #1 in multiple Facebook polls and have a great GTmetrix scores especially for such a large 2.56MB page size and 89 requests.
+As you grow, you need better hosting, and GoDaddy isn’t it.
+Do your unbiased research in Facebook Groups and consider someone else.

 1. Test Server Response Times

-Run your site through Bitcatcha and check your server response times:
+Run your site through Google PageSpeed Insights and check your server response times:

-As long as you’re hosted with Godaddy, you’re not alone.
-Any $3.95/month hosting plan won’t get you great response times.
+As long as you’re hosted with GoDaddy, you’re not alone.
+Any $6.99/month hosting plan won’t get you great response times.
 Follow my guide and if they’re still high, you know the problem.

 Upgrading to a higher PHP versions makes your site significantly faster (and more secure).